wellsaid-labs/tts-evaluation/docs/VOICE_OVER_INVARIANTS.md

 such an integral component of our model.

 ## Loudness

+We expect that our datasets are normalized to -22 LUFS.
+That means, on average, with silences included, the loudness is -22 LUFS.
+This helps ensure that our voices are at an industry standard loudness.

 Loudness is also difficult to define due to the peculiarities in human-hearing.
 Depending on the application, we use different algorithms, including: